c-base/station-announcer/README.md

 ## Examples of output

-> SpaceX flight 1199 to Berlin Brandenburg International is leaving from clamp portal 22

 > Security advise.
 Due to intergalactic regulations, passengers are required to keep their antigravity generators with them at all times.

+> Passengers to Berlin Brandeburg International.
+Please be adviced that the spaceport is unlikely to ever exist in this spacetime continuum

+> Weyland Yutani launch 113 to Kapteyn B is leaving from clamp portal 32

+> Passenger Adams proceed immediately to pod bay 41.
+You are delaying the shuttle

+> Starship Titanic launch to Kepler 62 has been delayed due to death star sighting.
+Estimated departure in 1203 years

 ## Installation